 C-HIL technology increased test coverage in a low-cost environment which ensures great product performance and cost-savings for Hitachi ABB customers.

-The Industry Spotlight series features global leaders who are using model-based test solutions and Hardware-in-the-Loop (HIL) technology for their leading-edge projects in the power electronics and power systems industry.
+The Industry Spotlight series features global leaders who are using model-based test solutions and HIL technology for their leading-edge projects in the power electronics and power systems industry.

-Hitachi ABB Power Grids is a pioneering technology leader in advanced automation systems and digital energy solutions for utilities, industry sectors, mobility, IT, cities, and remote communities.
+Hitachi Energy Power Grids is a pioneering technology leader in advanced automation systems and digital energy solutions for utilities, industry sectors, mobility, IT, cities, and remote communities.

-Tilo Buehler, Global Product Manager, Luca Cicognani, Strategic Partnerships Manager, and Michele Fusero, Senior R&D Engineer at the Grid Automation Business Unit, discuss the key advantages of using Typhoon HIL Controller HIL (C-HIL) technology for designing and testing Hitachi ABB Power Grids e-mesh controls.
+Tilo Buehler, Global Product Manager; Luca Cicognani, Strategic Partnerships Manager; and Michele Fusero, Senior R&D Engineer at the Grid Automation Business Unit, discuss the key advantages of using Typhoon HIL C-HIL technology for designing and testing Hitachi Energy Power Grids e-mesh controls.

-Why did Hitachi ABB Power Grids use Typhoon HIL solutions?
+Why did Hitachi Energy Power Grids use Typhoon HIL solutions?

 Tilo Buehler: Typhoon Hardware-in-the-Loop was the tool of choice as an integral part of our toolchain, where the process of the integration starts with the actual design works all the way into the operational part.